 It is our legal duty to ensure that every child’s safety is our priority at all times.
 All children have the right to be protected regardless of age, race, culture, disability or background.

-If we have any concerns for the welfare of your child then we will follow a specific procedure to ensure that it is dealt with appropriately.
+If we have any concerns for the welfare of a child, then we will follow a specific procedure to ensure that it is dealt with appropriately.

-There are 4 types of abuse neglect, sexual, physical and emotional abuses and everybody working within Dawny’s Day Care will have sound knowledge to be aware of any signs or symptoms of abuse (please refer to the Child Protection Policy).
+There are 4 types of abuse; neglect, sexual, physical and emotional abuse and everybody working within Dawny’s Day Care will have sound knowledge to be aware of any signs or symptoms of abuse (please refer to the Child Protection Policy).
 This may be some form of physical injury, something the child has said or a severe change in behaviour.
-Dawn Mitchell the safeguarding officer has undergone the Module one, two and three of Surrey County Council’s safeguarding training, Dawn Mitchell will relay all information to staff to ensure all staffs’ knowledge of safeguarding is regularly updated.
-Lauren Barnes, Lisa Holmes, Rachel Robson & Kirsty Auly has also completed the Surrey County Council safeguarding training and will work alongside Dawn Mitchell in any safeguarding case.
+Carly Summers, the safeguarding officer (Designated Safeguarding Lead) has undergone the Module one, two and three of Surrey County Council’s safeguarding training, Carly Summers will relay all information to staff to ensure all staffs’ knowledge of safeguarding is regularly updated.
+Dawn Mitchell, Kirsty Ault, Natalie O’Connell and Joanne Owen have also completed the Surrey County Council safeguarding training and will work alongside Carly Summers in any safeguarding case.